-also pigeonhole, 1570s, "a small recess for pigeons to nest in," from pigeon + hole (n.).
-Meaning "a compartment in a writing desk," etc. is from 1680s, based on resemblance.
-The verb is from 1840 literally; figurative sense of "label mentally" is from 1870.
+also pigeonhole, 1570s as "a small recess for pigeons to nest in," from pigeon + hole (n.); later "hole in a dovecote for pigeons to pass in and out" (1680s).
+Extended meaning "a little compartment or division in a writing desk," etc. is from 1680s, based on resemblance.
+Hence, "an ideal compartment for classification of persons, etc." (by 1879).
+The verb is from 1840, "place or file away in a pigeon-hole."
+The figurative sense of "lay aside for future consideration" is by 1854, that of "label mentally" by 1870.

 [Y]ou will have an inspector after you with note-book and ink-horn, and you will be booked and pigeon-holed for further use when wanted. ["Civilisation--The Census," Blackwood's Magazine, Oct.
 1854]